 Type of Grant/Award Purpose of Grant/ Award Eligibility Grant/ Award Amount (\$) Max.
 Travel Allowance Max.
 Term (Yrs) Renewable Basic Science Research grant To support innovative basic science research projects that: (i) improve our understanding of CF and/or (ii) have a significant impact on the concepts, methods, treatments, and/ or technologies applicable to CF. An independent researcher who holds a full-time academic or research appointment relevant to CF at a Canadian university or hospital.
 The maximum budget request is \$100,000 per year Maximum per year of the grant: \$3000 per individual (included in the budget maximum) 3 Yes, 1-3 years Clinical Research grant To support clinical research projects that: (i) improve the health and quality of life of CF patients and/or (ii) bridge the gap between research and clinical care.
 The applicant must hold an academic or research appointment relevant to CF at a Canadian university or hospital.
-The maximum budget request is \$100,000 per year Maximum per year of the grant: \$3000 per individual (included in the budget maximum) 3 Yes, 1-3 years NEW: Seed Grants Note: Seed Grants have a separate application deadline in Winter 2023.
-More information will be provided on Seed Grants in an update to this guide closer to the application deadline.
-To support a new, innovative research idea for which the researcher doesn't yet have preliminary data or other research funding.
+The maximum budget request is \$100,000 per year Maximum per year of the grant: \$3000 per individual (included in the budget maximum) 3 Yes, 1-3 years Seed Grants To support a new, innovative research idea for which the researcher doesn't yet have preliminary data or other research funding.
 The Program will support researchers to develop initial data on innovative new projects that can then be used to apply for new funding from other sources.
 The applicant must hold an academic or research appointment relevant to CF at a Canadian university or hospital.
 The maximum budget request is \$50,000 for 1 year N/A 1 No Successful applicants may apply for further funding for the project through the Basic Science and Clinical Research Grant programs in the next annual competition.